lenaxia/generative-agent/roles/README.md

 # Universal Agent System - Roles Directory

-This directory contains the specialized roles for the Universal Agent System, implementing a **single-file role architecture** with **Router-Driven Context Selection** capabilities.
+This directory contains the specialized roles for the Universal Agent System, implementing a **single-file role architecture** with **Router-Driven Context Selection** capabilities and **lifecycle function support**.

 ## 🎭 **Role Architecture Overview**